BlogMore

 Warning

-BlogMore is an experiment in using GitHub Copilot to develop a whole project from start to finish.
-As such, almost every part of this documentation was generated by Copilot and what it knows about the project.
+BlogMore is an experiment in using "AI" to develop a whole project from start to finish.
+As such, almost every part of this documentation was generated using agents and what they know about the project.
 Please keep this in mind.

 From what I can see at the moment the documentation is broadly correct, and I will update and correct it as I work through it and check it myself.
 Of course, I will welcome reports of problems or fixes.